 Whatever routes through life you wish to explore, and whichever you ultimately choose, I'll support you in finding and following your truth.

 Training, qualifications & experience

-I qualified from a BACP accredited and strongly Person-Centred Counselling and Psychotherapy training at Warwick University in 2005, a course that stimulated a great deal of soul searching, and ultimately more of a willingness to relax and be an imperfect human being.
-Sometimes, at least!
+I qualified from a BACP accredited Person-Centred Counselling and Psychotherapy training at Warwick University in 2005, a course that stimulated a great deal of soul searching and growth.
+I am committed to ongoing training and personal development.
+Regular supervision also supports and develops my work.